Strathclyde Country Park: Rowing

 Major events held at the loch include the rowing events for the 1986 Commonwealth Games, the 1996 World Rowing Junior Championships (and the World Rowing Championships for non-Olympic events), the 2005 World Rowing Masters Regatta, the 2007 World Rowing U23 Championships the 2006 and 2014 Commonwealth Rowing Championships. and the 2018 European Rowing Championships.

 The loch also hosts the British Rowing Championships once every four years, which are normally held in Holme Pierrepont, Nottingham, and also every four years hosts the Home International Regatta.

 The park is home to Strathclyde Park Rowing Club, Edinburgh University Boat Club, Heriot-Watt University Boat Club and to the Scottish Rowing Centre, and acts as a secondary training centre for St Andrew Boat Club.

+Sailing

+The park is home to Strathclyde Loch Sailing Club which is a Royal Yachting Association accredited sailing and powerboat training centre.

 Major events

 The watersports events of the 2005 Glasgow Special Olympics and the 2006 Scottish Triathlon Championships were staged at the park.

 Since 2005, the park has been the venue for the annual Stereofunk music festival.
 The park was also the venue for the T in the Park festival between 1994 and 1996.

 In 2009 the park was used to host the first ever Great Scottish Swim, a mass participation open water swim event.
 The event was due to be held there again in 2010 but was cancelled due to poisonous blue-green algae in the loch.

 The park was an official venue for the 2011 International Children's Games.

 In 2014, Strathclyde Park hosted the triathlon event of the 2014 Commonwealth Games.

 The 2018 European Triathlon Championships were held at the Strathclyde Park as part of the multi-sport 2018 European Championships.

 The park hosts a Parkrun event at 09:30 every Saturday morning.
 It has also hosted an 'Inflatable 5k' event, popular with families and participants collecting charity donations.